mattermost/mattermost-developer-documentation/site/content/contribute/mvp/_index.md

 ---
 title: "MVP"
+heading: "Mattermost Hall of Fame"
 description: "Hundreds of developers around the world contribute to Mattermost open source projects.
 Our Hall of Fame honors the best of the best."
 section: "contribute"
 ---

-# Mattermost Hall of Fame

 Hundreds of developers around the world contribute to Mattermost open source projects.
 Our Hall of Fame honors the best of the best.